-At the end of June, first action pendency was 18.3 months, and was 21.9 months at the end of FY2012 (and 28 months at the end of FY2011).
+At the end of FY2013, first action pendency was 18.2 months, and has been steadily dropping during the last two fiscal years.
 That number is a significant improvement.
-That’s a 16.9% drop in the during the fiscal year.
 The PTO continues to make significant improvements in this area.

-Traditional pendency is down from 29.8 months in June and 32.4 months at the end of FY2012.
-The number was over 35 months at the beginning of FY2011.
-The 10.2% reduction during the year continues to demonstrate significant progress in this area.
+Traditional pendency is down from 29.1 months in September and over 35 months at the beginning of FY2011.
+Again, the PTO is making significant progress in this area.

 The first number counts RCE filings as abandonments, while the second number does not, but counts them as continuing prosecution.
-These numbers are up from 52.1% and 69.4%, respectively, in June.
-The 17+% difference between the two numbers is, however, troubling.
-Especially considering the next number.
+These numbers are down from 53.5% and 70.7%, respectively, in September.
+The 18.5+% difference between the two numbers is, however, troubling.
+It seems that RCEs are still being forced; especially considering the next number.

-The crisis at the Board continues, as the pendency is up from 87.3 months in June.
-We are now at over 7 1/3 years from filing to Board decision.
+The crisis at the Board continues, as the pendency is down from 88.5 months in September, but is merely back to June levels.
+Pendencies of over 7 years from filing to Board decision are not acceptable.
 New technologies become obsolete prior to getting a patent or decision by the Board.
 The PTO hired a number of additional patent judges and attorneys to deal with this issue, but the sharp increase in the number of appeals filed has made tackling this an impossibility.
 The Board now has significantly greater responsibilities with the beginning of the new post-grant review proceedings.

-At the end of August (the Board doesn’t have its September numbers available yet), the Board had 25,697 pending appeals from ex parte application prosecution, a drop of 322 since May.
-9,980 new appeals were filed since September (a pace for 10,887).
-This is down from FY2012 when 12,433 new appeals were filed.
-Meanwhile, the Board disposed of 10,767 cases during FY2013 (a pace for 11,746).
+At the end of November (the Board doesn’t have its December numbers available yet), the Board had 25,151 pending appeals from ex parte application prosecution, a drop of 546 since August.
+1,423 new appeals were filed since September (a pace for 8,538).
+This is down significantly from the 10,758 in FY2013 and from FY2012 when 12,433 new appeals were filed.
+Meanwhile, the Board disposed of 1,580 cases during FY2014 (a pace for 9,480).
+This is down significantly from the 11,934 during FY2013.
 They’re keeping pace here, but having a hard time denting the backlog.

-In other types of cases, 458 inter partes review cases have been filed, 150 trials instituted and 37 concluded.
-399 of these cases remain pending.
-48 transitional business method cases were filed with 12 trials instituted.
-3 of these have been concluded.
-The first post grant review petition was filed in June and was disposed of without trial.
-Similarly, the first derivation petition was filed in June with no decision yet.
-43 new interferences were declared, with 49 concluded, leaving the Board with 47 still to be decided.
-97 new ex parte reexamination appeals were filed, with 101 being disposed.
-18 such cases remain pending.
-202 inter partes reexaminations have been filed.
-The Board has decided 151, leaving an inventory of 115 cases pending.
+In other types of cases, 166 inter partes review cases have been filed, 50 trials instituted and 23 concluded.
+599 of these cases remain pending.
+37 transitional business method cases were filed with 6 trials instituted.
+1 of these have been concluded.
+No post grant review petitions were filed in October or November.
+3 derivation petitions were filed in November, giving the Board 4 such pending cases.
+7 new interferences were declared, with 11 concluded, leaving the Board with 47 still to be decided.
+3 new ex parte reexamination appeals were filed, with 14 being disposed.
+13 such cases remain pending.
+32 inter partes reexaminations have been filed.
+The Board has decided 33, leaving an inventory of 104 cases pending.